DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-10-31-blocking-candidates-with-no-visa.md

 ---
-title: Blocking candidates from applying for courses that do not sponsor visas
+title: Stopping candidates from applying for courses that do not sponsor visas
 description:
 date: 2023-10-31
 tags: